grotius-cnc/debian_distro_live_build_post_tweaking/create-kali-plus-rt.md

         startx -- :1 vt8 # CNTR+ALT+F8 to show tty8, CNTR+ALT+F7 to go back.

         # It looks like the second display works.
-        # Mabye export our chroot environment to :1
+        # Mabye export our chroot environment to display nr 1.

 Chroot terminal :

         export DISPLAY=:1
         echo $DISLPAY # check if ok.
+        xclock # to check if display 1 show's the clock.
+Goto display 1 with CNRL+ALT+F8.